souluran/datalearn101/DE-101/Module2/README.md

 ![cover](https://github.com/souluran/datalearn101/blob/master/DE-101/Module2/image/Logical%20model.JPG)

 3. Physical model shows the tables and their relationships on database level with describing all columns, data types, PK and FK keys etc.
-Based on this model will be created DDL code for creating tables in the schema.
 ![cover](https://github.com/souluran/datalearn101/blob/master/DE-101/Module2/image/Physical%20model.JPG)

 ## 6. DWH setup
-1. In the SQLDBM application using Forward engineer generating DDL code for each tables on the schema.
-All DDL commands were stored in the single script [datamart_setup.sql](https://github.com/souluran/datalearn101/blob/master/DE-101/Module2/datamart_setup.sql).
+1. In the SQLDBM application using Forward engineer, generate DDL scripts for each table on the diagram.
+All DDL code is already stored in the single script [datamart_setup.sql](https://github.com/souluran/datalearn101/blob/master/DE-101/Module2/datamart_setup.sql).
 2. Now running the script in your Postgres database.
-3. Then insert data into datamart tables.
-For this you need to use and run the script [datamart_inserting.sql](https://github.com/souluran/datalearn101/blob/master/DE-101/Module2/datamart_inserting.sql)
+3. Then insert data into DWH tables.
+Just use and run the script [datamart_inserting.sql](https://github.com/souluran/datalearn101/blob/master/DE-101/Module2/datamart_inserting.sql).
 4. Datamart is setup.
-Let's execute some query to check that's all OK.
+Let's execute a query to check that's all OK.
 ```
 select
 dc.customer_name ,